Yuukiio/42Cursus/README2.md

 In summary, this function converts a string containing an integer into an integer data type, taking into account optional whitespace and a sign character.
 It returns the parsed integer value.

 ## *FT_BZERO*

+The purpose of the `ft_bzero` function is to set all the bytes in a specific memory block to zero, effectively erasing the content of that memory.
+It takes two arguments: a pointer `s` pointing to the memory block and a value `n` representing the number of bytes in that block.
+The function iterates through the memory block and sets each byte to zero.
+Essentially, this function is used to initialize or clear data in memory, ensuring it does not contain any prior information.
+However, in modern C programming, it is typically recommended to use the standard `memset` function for this purpose, as it is more versatile and widely supported.